luislopez-dev/REST-Ecommerce-API/README.md

 * PORT=  This is the port number for running the Node.js server.

-You can start the application by running `npm start`
+You can start the API server by running `npm start`

 ## Endpoints